Gibsons Wildlife Rehabilitation Centre

 About the Wildlife Centre

-Treatment may be as simple as providing proper food, water and warmth to an orphaned fledgling until it is old enough to be released to the wild, or as complex as an operation by a veterinarian to implant a pin in a broken bone.
+Treatment was sometimes as simple as providing proper food, water and warmth to an orphaned fledgling until it was old enough to be released to the wild, or as complex as an operation by a veterinarian to implant a pin in a broken bone.

-Some species of birds will not eat on their own in captivity and must be hand-fed.
-Others may be too sick to eat and are tube-fed.
+Some species of birds will not eat on their own in captivity and needed to be hand-fed.
+Others were too sick to eat and were tube-fed.

-feed-meFledglings and nestlings require feeding every 20 minutes to every hour, depending on the species and age of the bird (or animal).
-It may take several weeks or even months of care to prepare an animal or bird for a second chance in its natural habitat.
-All this must be done without destroying the animal’s basic fear of humans, for, once on its own again, its life may depend on that natural fear.
+feed-meFledglings and nestlings required feeding every 20 minutes to every hour, depending on the species and age of the bird (or animal).
+It sometimes took several weeks or even months of care to prepare an animal or bird for a second chance in its natural habitat.
+All this had to be done without destroying the animal’s basic fear of humans, for, once on its own again, its life could depend on that natural fear.

-Gibsons Wildlife Rehabilitation Centre has permits from the Canadian Wildlife Service and the Ministry of Water, Land and Air Protection to care for sick, orphaned, injured, oiled or stressed migratory and resident birds or small mammals, but we receive no government funding.
+Gibsons Wildlife Rehabilitation Centre operated under permits from the Canadian Wildlife Service and the Ministry of Water, Land and Air Protection to care for sick, orphaned, injured, oiled or stressed migratory and resident birds or small mammals.
+However, we have never received government funding.

-Along with birds of prey and other uncommon birds, Gibsons Wildlife Rehabilitation Centre takes into care song birds and species such as crows and pigeons, as we believe all wildlife is worthy of the best care we can give it.
+Along with birds of prey and other uncommon birds, Gibsons Wildlife Rehabilitation Centre has taken into care song birds and species such as crows and pigeons, as we believe all wildlife is worthy of the best care we can give it.
 The rehabilitation of wild creatures from hummingbirds to Great Blue Herons, or bats to raccoons means special housing, diets and care.
-This is very costly and time-consuming work.
+It has been very costly and time-consuming work.

 Each day humans are taking more and more from wildlife.
 Help us give something back.